willemlarsen/7stagesofnaming/README.md

 # Missing to Nonsense

-1. Look for blocks of code, unnammed primitives (strings, numbers, etc), that can be extracted out and given a nonsense name (foo, banana, outgrabeMomerath, etc) that stands out as nonsense.
+1. Look for blocks of code, unnammed primitives (strings, numbers, etc), that seem to "hang together", and that can be extracted out and given a nonsense name (foo, banana, outgrabeMomerath, etc) that stands out as nonsense.

 2. Only transition the obvious.
 If you spend more than 10 seconds thinking about it, move on to something else more obvious.
 The goal is fluency, not puzzling out your options.
 Do a simple easy thing over and over and over until the timer dings.